Got questions about joining a work placement overseas?

 China – It’s not necessary to speak Mandarin before you arrive in China.
 You will be enrolled on to a Mandarin language course as part of our programme.
 This is included in the cost of your visa and time will be made alongside your hotel work placement.
 Learning Mandarin will help you at work and in your day-to-day life in China.
 It’s also a fantastic language to know for the future.
 If you already speak Mandarin then you will study Shanghainese or Cantonese instead.

 Thailand – You don’t need to speak any Thai to join us in Thailand.
-You do need to speak some English, which is widely spoken and if you speak another language, for example, Mandarin, Russian, French or German, those skills will be put to good us.
+You do need to speak some English, which is widely spoken and if you speak another language, for example, Mandarin, Cantonese, Russian, French or German, those skills will be put to good use.